defifuture/erc20-batched-meta-transactions/README.md

 ### Forging a meta transaction

-The solution against a relayer forging a meta transaction is for a user to sign the meta transaction with their own private key.
+The solution against a relayer forging a meta transaction is for a user to sign the meta transaction with their private key.

 The `processMetaBatch()` function then verifies the signature using `ecrecover()`.